wim-vdw/k3s-ha-setup/README.md

 sudo systemctl restart keepalived
 ```

+> The VIP `192.168.1.220` can now be used to access the Kubernetes API server and to join `K3s` worker nodes (for
+> control plane nodes this is not required).
+> All of this will be explained in the next chapters.

 ## Install first server (control plane node)

 Use the `--cluster-init` flag to create the first server in the cluster and initialize the embedded `etcd` datastore for